brettz9/webappfind/README.md

 # Usage notes

+1. Right-click on a file.
+    1. If you want to use WebAppFind without disturbing your defaults for that file extension, select "Open with"->"Choose default program..." and then make sure "Always use the selected program to open this kind of file" is not checked.
+    1. If you always want to use WebAppFind when handling files of this extension, click "Properties", then click "Change..." next to "Opens with:" in the General tab of the dialog.
+1. Click "Browse".
+1. Navigate to an executable within the "cplusplus" folder of this [WebAppFind](https://github.com/brettz9/webappfind) repository.
+If you want web apps to open this file in view-only mode, choose "WebAppFinder-view-mode-Firefox.exe" (or "WebAppFinder-binaryview-mode-Firefox.exe" if this is for a program needing to open a file in binary mode, such as images, sound files, or videos).
+If you want to grant the webapp read and write access for this file (or type of file if you chose option 1.2) you open via WebAppFind, choose "WebAppFinder-edit-mode-Firefox.exe".
+1. Select "Ok".
+1. If you used "Open with" (as per step 1.1 above), your file should have already opened with WebAppFind.
+If you opted for "Properties" (step 1.2 above), you should now be able to double-click any file possessing the same extension to open it with WebAppFind.

-The following are some notes for caution.
-More detailed usage instructions are hoped to be rendered unnecessary once the [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) add-on is complete (this add-on is to optionally interact with WebAppFind to allow building and assignment of executable/batch files which can be designated for specific file types without the user needing to find the path of these executables as WebAppFind currently requires).
+The remaining notes are for caution.
+It is hoped that the instructions above can be mostly automated once the [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) add-on is complete (this add-on is to optionally interact with WebAppFind to allow building and assignment of executable/batch files which can be designated for specific file types without the user needing to find the path of these executables as WebAppFind currently requires).

 If an edit web+local protocol is enabled and open and then disabled in the same session, it will keep having save access (though within that window session only).
 One must currently close any open tabs for that web application if one no longer wishes to allow access (though as noted elsewhere in the documentation, the app only has access to the files to which it was permitted access).